TaurusFire/Hands-on-Machine-Learning-Code-Notes/Chapter 3- Classification/Chapter 3 Notes.md

 How do we go about improving a promising model?
 Analyse the types of errors.

 First look at confusion matrix.
 Since there will be more than two types it might be hard to read.
 Instead create a coloured version of the confusion matrix, e.g. using the ConfusionMatrixDisplay.from_predictions() function.

+**Interpreting results**

+If results are below what is wanted,

+- Probably gather more training data that will allow the classifier to distinguish between true data and data it is commonly mistaken for.
+- Or engineer new features that would help the classifier
+- Preprocess the images to make some patterns stand out more

+*Analyze individual errors*
+You can plot instances on a confusion matrix to visualise what the classifier is doing and potentially see what it is doing wrong.

+### How does SGD classify MNIST data?

+SGDClassifier, which is just a linear model, assigns a weight per class to each pixel, and when it sees a new image it just sums up the weighted pixel intensities to get a score for each class.

+Since 3s and 5s differ by only a few pixels, the model easily confuses them.

+*Data Augmentation*

+One way to reduce the 3/5 confusion is to preprocess the images to ensure that they are well centered and not too rotated.
+However, this requires predicting the correct rotation of each image.

+A much simpler approach consists of augmenting the training set with slightly shifted and rotated variants of the training images.
+This will force the model to learn to be more tolerant to such variations.
+This is called data augmentation.

+## Multilabel Classification

+SGD classifiers can support multilabel classification.
+Multilabel classifications systems output multiple binary tags (one for the presence of each class).
+Each instance in the training input data should have multiple tags.

+**Chain Classifiers**

+If you are using a classifier that does not natively support multilabel classification, such as SVC, you can train one model per label.
+However, the strategy will have a hard time capturing the dependencies between labels.
+To deal with this, models can be organized ina chain - when a model makes a prediction, it uses the input features plus all the predictions of the models that come before it in the chain.
+Sklearn has a 'ChainClassifier' class that does this.
+It uses true labels for training, feeding each model the appropriate labels depending on their position in the chain.
+However, if the cv hyperparameter is set, it uses cross-validation to get out-of-sample predictions from each trained model for every instance in the training set, and these predictions are used to train all the models later in the chain.

+### Evaluating a multilabel classifier

+You could measure the F1 score for each individual label (or any other binary classifier metric), then compute the average score.

+You might want to give more weight to some classes especially if they are more common than others.
+In this case you can give each label a weight equal to its support (the number of instances with that target label).

+## Multioutput Classification
+(also called multiclass classification)

+Multioutput classification is a generalization of multilabel classification where each label can be multiclass (i.e. can have more than 2 possible values).

+The line between multioutput classification and regression is often blurry.
+Multioutput systems are not limited to classification tasks.
+You could even have a system that outputs multiple labels per instance, including both class and value labels.